WastelandSYS/encryptopi/README.md

 Notes:

-- `install.sh` automatically installs required dependencies through `apt`
+- `install.sh` prefers system dependencies via `apt` on Debian/Raspberry Pi OS/Kali
+- If `apt-get` is unavailable, installer prints guidance and falls back to pip when available
 - Desktop launcher support is included for Raspberry Pi desktop environments
 - The installer creates a global `encryptopi` command shortcut
 - AES operations use the `cryptography` Python package backend